 Adora: My everlasting project, “The Genesis of Language” is my baby.
 I’ve been pondering the relations of language and time for a while and I can’t get enough of language-inspired poems.

 Q6: Favorite activities to relax?

 Q7: What is a favorite line/ stanza/lyric from your writing?

 Q8:What kind of music inspires you the most?
-What is a song or songs that always come back to you as an inspiration?
+What is a song that always comes back to you as an inspiration?

 Q9: Do you have any recent or upcoming books, music, events, etc that you would like to promote?